Speedmirage/Project-2/README.md

 1) Write a test code that creates a list of maximum size 10 to store GameEntry objects.
 Therefore only top 10 scores are stored.
 However,  the scores are not stored in any ascending or descending order. //Abdul//

 2) Use the addFront function to insert the scores in the head of the list.
-If the list is full, you will catch an exception. //
+If the list is full, you will catch an exception. // Addiel //

-3) In your catch block, find the minimum node in the list and if the minimum is less than the value you were inserting then replace the minimum with the new value //
+3) In your catch block, find the minimum node in the list and if the minimum is less than the value you were inserting then replace the minimum with the new value //Raul//

 Step 4: Get EXTRA CREDITS